waelhammoudeh/overpass-4-slackware/overpass.SlackBuild/guide/README.update.md

 The list_file is "newerFiles.txt" produced by "getdiff", osc_dir is the directory where change files are in the file system, that is: getdiff/geofabrik.

-The script uses the same "update_database" program we used in initialing the database, what we said about the "FLUSH_SIZE" there applies here.
+The script uses the same overpass "update_database" program we used to initialize the database, what we said about the "FLUSH_SIZE" there applies here.
 You should adjust the default value "4" used in the script.
 See the script for suggested values.
 To adjust the value, edit that setting in the script - its on top of the script!